 Kinetic Vision's industrial imaging group has ISO 9001:2015 certification, which is the world’s highest recognition for meeting quality standards.
 ISO 9001 is a quality management system that helps manufacturers and service providers ensure that they continue to meet customer satisfaction standards while striving to continually improve quality.
 In conjunction with this certification, our in-house quality processes govern machine calibration, technician training, data acquisition methods, data storage and data security.

-Uses of Kinetic Vision's industrial CT scanning services include First Article Inspection, 3D Metrology, Failure Analysis, GD&T Analysis, 4D CT Scanning, Nanoscan, Porosity Analysis, Wall Thickness Analysis and Reverse Engineering Services.
+Uses of Kinetic Vision's industrial CT scanning services include 3D CT Scanning, First Article Inspection, 3D Metrology, Failure Analysis, GD&T Analysis, 4D CT Scanning, Nanoscan, Porosity Analysis, Wall Thickness Analysis and Reverse Engineering Services.